ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Optional parameters: N/A

-   Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in \[this document\].
+   Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in {{&SELF}}.

    Security considerations: See {{sec-cons}} of this document.

    Interoperability considerations: n/a

-   Published specification: \[this document\]
+   Published specification: {{&SELF}}

-   Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the ACE groupcomm framework as specified in \[this document\].
+   Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the ACE groupcomm framework as specified in {{&SELF}}.

    Fragment identifier considerations: N/A